 Advanced Mobility Group (AMG) is passionate about expanding the safety of connected autonomous vehicles (CAV) and Automated Driving System (ADS) technologies.
 Under Contra Costa Transportation Authority’s (CCTA) leadership, we have worked tirelessly to help attract additional funding to propel these innovative transportation initiatives forward.

 In September 2019, CCTA was awarded a $7.5 million competitive grant from the United States Department of Transportation’s (USDOT) to support a four-year ADS pilot program for three “real-world” demonstration projects.
-AMG was instrumental in the development of CCTA’s program which was designed in collaboration with other public and private sector partners such as County Connection, UC Berkeley PATH, UC Berkeley Transportation Sustainability Research Center (TSRC), San Jose State University, AAA NCNU, Nissan USA, Verizon, Telegra, Local Motors, and Amazon Web Services.
+AMG was instrumental in the development of CCTA’s program which was designed in collaboration with other public and private sector partners such as County Connection, UC Berkeley PATH, UC Berkeley Transportation Sustainability Research Center (TSRC), AAA NCNU, Nissan USA, Verizon, Telegra, Local Motors, and Amazon Web Services.

 The ADS Program of projects takes a data-centered approach toward development of essential safety measures that can be used for productive rulemaking with regards to autonomous vehicle (AV) technologies.
 The goal of these projects is to improve transportation in underserved communities in Contra Costa County, while also enhancing ADS and expanding shared mobility options available to residents.

 AMG is leading the Program/Project Management activities and is responsible for performing day-to-day activities and managing the overall scope, cost, and schedule towards successful delivery of the program/project deliverables and adherence to USDOT program requirements.
 Additionally, AMG is overseeing activities performed by the Project Technical Team which consists of key partners’ technical staff, working collaboratively toward successful design, development, integration, and testing of the systems.